lilyosah/TIW-demo-spa/README.md

     `$ cd myproject`

-### To set up Django to run this project for the first time
+### To set up Django to run THIS project for the first time

 These steps will only need to be run once.